5 Health Factors Which Singing Can Improve

 Singing is a workout for the brain when you are learning new lyrics or new tunes.
 It empowers concentration and attention.
 Finally, it stimulates memory when it is time to sing without the printed words before you.
 In fact, singing is a good exercise to put on your daily list of memory boosters.

-My Favorite Handy Prayer Song
+A Handy Prayer Song on YouTube

 If you ever lack the energy to begin your devotional or motivational exercise at the start of the day, here too, singing is your most effective help.